kaushalkoladiya/go-aws-cdk/README.md

+# Go AWS cdk
+Go Application using AWS Lambda, API Gateway, and DynamoDB.
+All things deployed using AWS CDK.

-# Welcome to your CDK Go project!
+# Welcome to CDK Go project!

 This is a blank project for CDK development with Go.